assyrianic/SourceGo/README.md

 * `--help`, `-h` - Prints help list.

 * `--version`, `-v` - Prints the version of SourceGo.

+* `--no-spcomp`, `-n` - Generates a SourcePawn sourcecode file without trying to invoke the SourcePawn compiler.

 If you need help or have any question, simply file an issue with **\[HELP\]** in the title.